Last updated on February 1, 2023

 Stormchaser Mage | Illustration by Clint Cearley

-Magic is almost thirty years old and has over four million players (probably more) all over the world.
-To stay this popular, WotC does their best to improve the game by introducing new mechanics in every set.
+Magic is more than 30 years old and has over four million players (probably more) all over the world.
+To stay this popular, WotC does its best to improve the game by introducing new mechanics in every set.
 This is a great way to spice things up so that players don’t get bored and always have new ways to enjoy the game.
-But not all mechanics are created equally, and some are more powerful than others.
+However, not all mechanics are created equally, and some are more powerful than others.
 Some are even called “broken” and never again seen in new sets.

 It’s time to go over one mechanic that’s been considered oppressive and has only been printed in a handful of sets to keep it in check.
 Let’s dig into prowess and how this single word changed how Magic is played!